endocode/LCV-CM-Java/README.md

 # LCV-CM-Java

-Full translation in Java of the [https://github.com/endocode/LCV-CM](http://google.com) version.
+Full translation in Java of the [LCV-CM Python](https://github.com/endocode/LCV-CM) version.